 Why is my available balance less than my wallet balance?

-When you send or exchange assets Exodus only uses the amount listed in "Available Balance".
+When you send or exchange assets in Exodus, you can at maximum send only your 'Available' balance.
 This balance can be different than your wallet balance for the following reasons:

-- The available balance subtracts any network fees required to send a transaction.
-For example, if you have $5 USD in Bitcoin the fee is around $1 - $3 USD to send a Bitcoin transaction.
-The available balance is what remains.
-Fees are paid to each network (Bitcoin, Ethereum, etc.) to deliver your transaction they are not kept by Exodus.
+- The available balance subtracts network fees required to send a transaction.
+For example, if you have $50 USD in Bitcoin, and the fee to send it is $0.5 USD, you will see $49.5 USD as the available balance.
+Fees are paid to individual networks (Bitcoin, Ethereum, etc.) to deliver transactions - they are not kept by Exodus.